 Deducktion provides two oscillator sections each containing a single main oscillator with additional oscillators available depending on the functions selected.

-The waveform menu allows the oscillator to be switched between sawtooth, square, triangle, white and pink noise.
+The waveform menu allows the oscillator to be switched between sawtooth, square, triangle, white and pink noise, sine, chime and organ.
 The remaining parameters are as follows:

 - Semi - tuning in semitones from -24 to +24.